 What are wireless frequencies and how do they impact speed and performance?
 Read on to learn about these numbers and what they mean to you.

-30-second science lesson: WiFi refers to wireless internet.
-These wireless transmissions are actually radio waves.
-The waves travel at different frequencies, measured in gigahertz (GHz).
-Many WiFi devices these days have two or more frequency options, also called bands—2.4 GHz and 5 GHz.
+WiFi is shorthand for wireless internet.
+These transmissions are actually radio waves, which travel at different frequencies, measured in gigahertz (GHz).
+Many WiFi devices these days have two or more frequency options, also called bands—2.4 GHz, 5 GHz, and 6 GHz.
 So, what’s the actual difference between them?
 The answer comes down mainly to the speed and range of the signal.

-A 2.4 GHz signal travels farther at lower speeds, while the 5 GHz frequency provides faster speeds at shorter range.
-Whether you (or your device) chooses 2.4 or 5 GHz will depend on where and how the device is accessing the WiFi connection.
+A 2.4 GHz signal travels farther at lower speeds, while the 5 and 6 GHz frequencies provide faster speeds at closer range.
+The best frequency will depend on which type of device you're using and how close you are to your WiFi access point.

 Auto-select: If you have 360 WiFi, your WiFi pods will automatically select the best band for every connected device, based on its use and location.
 No need to do anything!